ShelarVaishnavi16/E-commerce-website-project-/README.md

 # E-commerce-website-project-

-<h1>Venue Booking System</h1>
 <p>This is a full-featured e-commerce web application .
 The platform allows users to browse products, add items to their cart, and make purchases.
 It also includes admin functionalities for managing products, orders, and users.</p>
   <p>
     <h2>Key Features</h2>
     <ul>